Experienced New Jersey LGBT Sexual Harassment Lawyers

 Sexual violence and assault affects every demographic and every community, including the LGBT community.
 According to the CDC, individuals of the LGBT community experience sexual assault at similar or higher rates than straight people.
 Sexual harassment in the workplace is inappropriate and unlawful.
 Regrettably, many employers do not take such matters seriously and do not take appropriate measures to prevent, investigate, and stop sexual harassment.

 Employees may also be subject to unlawful retaliation for reporting harassment claims.
 Employees who have been forced to endure sexual harassment or who have been subjected to retaliation should discuss their situation with one of our skilled attorneys to determine their legal options.
 Employers who need assistance in preventing, investigating, or defending sexual harassment claims should also contact McOmber McOmber & Luber, P.C. for a consultation.

-Based in Red Bank, NJ, and Marlton, NJ, and representing clients throughout New Jersey, our employment lawyers provide skilled legal counsel in LGBT sexual harassment and hostile work environment matters.
+Based in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , and representing clients throughout New Jersey, our employment lawyers provide skilled legal counsel in LGBT sexual harassment and hostile work environment matters.
 Because our lawyers have experience assisting both employees and employers in a wide range of sexual harassment, hostile workplace environment, and other employment matters, we offer unique insight and perspective to our clients.